appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 ## Creating a Mac Instance for the Appcircle Runner

-After you meet all the requirements discussed above, you can follow the steps below to create an Appcircle runner.
+After you meet all the requirements discussed above, you can follow the steps below to create a Mac instance for the Appcircle runner installation.

+### Creating a Dedicated Host for MacOS EC2 Instance

 - Log in to the AWS console with your account.

 - Select the region from the right upper corner.

-:::info
+:::tip

-If you have a self-hosted Appcircle server in AWS, its better to deploy the self-hosted Appcircle runner in the same region as the Appcircle server.
+If you have a self-hosted Appcircle server in AWS, it's better to deploy the self-hosted Appcircle runner in the same region as the Appcircle server.
 This will reduce the latency between two machines.

 :::

-### Creating a Dedicated Host for MacOS EC2 Instance

 #### Check and Request the Dedicated Mac Instance Quota

 Before creating the dedicated host instance, you should check the dedicated service quota.